Lzhikai/SIBOOR-Voron-2.4-AUG/README.md

 ## Assembly Guide

+### Thank you for purchasing the V2.4 [AUG] 3D printer kit from SIBOOR.
+Due to version differences, please carefully read the following steps.
+If you encounter any issues or difficulties, please contact us promptly.
+Wishing you a smooth experience ahead.

-Please read in the order presented on this page.
+### Please read in the order presented on this page.

 ### 1. Assembly Manual 2.4r2